Value of Business Based on Adjusted Owner Benefit

 - Thus the true owner benefit of the business is $400,000 ($140,000 of owner add-backs plus $260,000 of EBITDA).

-- Note, however, that Bill’s $100,000 salary may not be viewed as an add-back by some buyers if they can not or will not replace Bill’s role in the business.
+- Note, however, that Bill’s $100,000 salary may not be viewed as an add-back by some buyers if they can not replace Bill’s role in the business by themselves.

-Deriving the true owner benefit of your business is the most critical step when it comes time to sell your business, and can be a far more complex exercise than one may anticipate.
+Deriving the adjusted owner business is the most critical step when it comes time to sell your business, and can be a far more complex exercise than one may anticipate.
 Using the right valuation technique that incorporates owner add-backs along with the traditional EBITDA will result in the fairest outcome for all concerned.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.